None-later/GDPR.Application.Docs/SDK/README.md

 # Privacy Platform SDK

-The Privacy Platform SDK is a set of Visual Studio projects that allow you to get started developing appliation stubs very quickly.
+The Privacy Platform SDK is a set of Visual Studio projects that allow you to get started developing application stubs very quickly.

 ##  SDK Projects